awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced.md

 When you enable enhanced health reporting on a Windows Server environment, don't change [IIS logging configuration](https://docs.microsoft.com/en-us/iis/manage/provisioning-and-managing-iis/configure-logging-in-iis)\.
 For enhanced health monitoring to work correctly, IIS logging must be configured with the **W3C** format and the **ETW event only** or **Both log file and ETW event** log event destinations\.
 In addition, don't disable or stop the [Elastic Beanstalk health agent](#health-enhanced-agent) Windows service on any of your environment's instances\.
 To collect and report enhanced health information on an instance, this service should be enabled and running\.

 Enhanced health requires the environment to have an instance profile\.
 The instance profile should have roles that provide permissions for your environment instances to collect and report enhanced health information\.
 The first time you create an environment with a v2 platform version in the Elastic Beanstalk console, Elastic Beanstalk prompts you to create the required roles and enables enhanced health reporting by default\.
-Continue reading for details on how enhanced health reporting works, or see [Enabling AWS Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) to get started using it right away\.
+Continue reading for details on how enhanced health reporting works, or see [Enabling Elastic Beanstalk Enhanced Health Reporting](health-enhanced-enable.md) to get started using it right away\.

 |  |